dinuworks/hope-dinesh/README.md

 #### `/config`

 One of the directories moved to the git root is `/config`.
 This directory holds Drupal's `.yml` configuration files.
-In more traditional repo structure these files would live at `/sites/default/config/`.
+In  a more traditional repo structure these files would live at `/sites/default/config/`.
 Thanks to [this line in `settings.php`](https://github.com/pantheon-systems/example-drops-8-composer/blob/54c84275cafa66c86992e5232b5e1019954e98f3/web/sites/default/settings.php#L19), the config is moved entirely outside of the web root.

+We are using [Config Split](https://www.drupal.org/project/config_split) to manage config per environment.
+If you are not familiar with Config Split, you should think of it as a way to ENABLE modules and settings when required, instead of DISABLING things.
+This means that for anything that needs to be conditionally enabled on an environment, the default config (*/config/sync*) should have that thing disabled e.g. Devel module is disabled by default, and only enabled in the dev environment's split (*/config/splits/dev*).
+Another example is for css and js aggregation, which we want disabled in dev, but enabled for stage and prod.
+So the default state is disabled for those two settings, and then we only enable them in the stage and prod splits.

 ### `composer.json`

-If you are just browsing this repository on GitHub, you may notice that the files of Drupal core itself are not included in this repo.
-That is because Drupal core and contrib modules are installed via Composer and ignored in the `.gitignore` file.
-Specific contrib modules are added to the project via `composer.json` and `composer.lock` keeps track of the exact version of each modules (or other dependency).
-Modules, and themes are placed in the correct directories thanks to the `"installer-paths"` section of `composer.json`. `composer.json` also includes instructions for `drupal-scaffold` which takes care of placing some individual files in the correct places like `settings.pantheon.php`.

-## Behat tests

-So that CircleCI will have some test to run, this repository includes a configuration of Behat tests.
-You can add your own `.feature` files within `/tests/features/`.
+This site uses Composer to add modules, themes, and their dependencies.
+Currently, we are committing the downloaded dependencies (*/web/core*, */web/modules*, */web/themes*, */vendor*) as we do not currently have a build step or a CI setup.
+That may come at a later date.

+### `settings.php & settings.pantheon.php`

+Any custom settings should go in `settings.php` AFTER the include for the `settings.pantheon.php` file.
+Do not edit the Pantheon file as that could be updated at some point, wiping out your customizations.

+We currently have the config_split switching mechanism here, as well as an import for `settings.local.php` where you can create your own local overrides e.g. database connection. **DO NOT COMMIT settings.local.php!**

 ## Updating your site

 When using this repository to manage your Drupal site, you will no longer use the Pantheon dashboard to update your Drupal version.
 Instead, you will manage your updates using Composer.
 Ensure your site is in Git mode, clone it locally, and then run composer commands from there.
 Commit and push your files back up to Pantheon as usual.

+## Theming

+Check the [README.md](web/themes/custom/apigee_cn/README.md) file in the theme folder for more information about modifying the theme.